THE Best 3 Places to Start a Blog (Updated 2016 Edition)

-Setup nowadays so easy Snoop Dogg can do it with the elegance of NYTimes, Sony PlayStation, Wall Street Journal, Paris Hilton and more.
-WordPress requires no coding knowledge and is free software – it’s the domain name and hosting you pay about-as-much-as-a-cup-of-coffee-per-month for.
-It gives you a website like the world’s best and teaches you all about websites, too.
+Setup nowadays so easy Snoop Dogg can do it with the elegance of NYTimes, Sony PlayStation, Wall Street Journal, Paris Hilton, and more.
+WordPress requires no coding knowledge and is free software – it’s the domain name and hosting you pay about as much as a cup of coffee per month for.
+It gives you a website like the world’s best and teaches you about websites.
 For countless bloggers who do this for a living, WordPress.org is the best place to blog, and it continues to be the largest blogging community on the web.

 WordPress.com is a free blog-hosting site with roughly half the features of.org.
-The general idea here is less maintenance for you, but less control of the blog.
-Get a.wordpress domain name like “dearblogger.wordpress.com” or pay to use your own domain name.
+The general idea here is less maintenance for you but less control of the blog.
+Get an a.wordpress domain name like “dearblogger.wordpress.com” or pay to use your domain name.
 Need a niche?
-WordPress.com sees 100,000 posts published each day so you’ll surely find like-minded thinkers.
-Not a full company website but a loyal companion for one.
-Write posts, try a free theme, set up social media buttons and learn blogging at WordPress.com.
+WordPress.com sees 100,000 posts published daily, so you’ll find like-minded thinkers.
+It’s not an entire company website but a loyal companion for one.
+Write posts, try a free theme, set up social media buttons, and learn blogging at WordPress.com Wide Info.

 DISCOVER: Why Blogs Fail to Get Traffic

-My verdict: A lovely intro to blogging that about 1 year in takes us all to a crossroads: stay put, or transfer to WordPress.org.
+- My verdict: A lovely intro to blogging that about one year intakes us all to a crossroads: stay put or transfer to WordPress.org.

 Blogger is Google’s free blog-hosting site.
-More popular at the turn of the millenium, Blogger still offers a great service but the designs are a bit elementary.
+More popular at the turn of the millennium, Blogger still offers an excellent service, but the designs are a bit elementary.
 Login and publish your first post for free with only a Gmail account.
-Try Adsense “monetization“, design a new layout and even edit your first piece of code.
+Try Adsense “monetization“, design a new layout, and even edit your first piece of code.

-Pros: Publish anywhere, huge community, images, video, edit HTML/CSS, template designer, track traffic stats in Blogger, Adsense at no charge
+- Pros: Publish anywhere, colossal community, images, video, edit HTML/CSS, template designer, track traffic stats in Blogger, Adsense at no charge

-Cons: While Blogger is where many writers (including Dear Blogger) started publishing, it’s designs appear a bit childish today.
-Google owns your blog – they axed Reader – so acknowledge a bit less control upfront.
+- Cons: While Blogger is where many writers (including Dear Blogger) started publishing, its designs appear childish today.
+Google owns your blog – they axed Reader – so acknowledge a bit less control up front.

 My verdict: Everything blogging should be and more – Blogger was the sandbox for names now headlining in tech.
 The only real negative comes from outgrowing Blogger, at which point many (like myself) transfer to WordPress.
 Less popular today – even Google’s PR Mogul Matt Cutts runs a WordPress site.